How to plant a winter window box

 You can find out how Jane transformed a muddy backyard into a beautiful contemporary garden (without busting the budget!) here.

 And since being a Great British Bakeoff finalist in 2016, Jane has been doing cookery demonstrations.
-She’ll be starting a cookery school near Canterbury soon, so if you’d like to hear about her workshops and cookery days, then send her an email to email@example.com
+She’s started a cookery school near Canterbury, so if you’d like to hear about her workshops and cookery days, then send her an email to email@example.com

 Pin to remember winter window box tips: